 It is important to note that if you move and do not follow the proper relocation application procedures, your situation may be prejudiced in the eyes of the court.
 This may make it harder for you to legally move with your child or maintain the current time-sharing (child custody) arrangements.
-At the Law Office of James C. Campbell, P.A., we provide clients with tailored advice and representation in parent/child relocation matters.
+At the Campbell & Madden, PLLC, we provide clients with tailored advice and representation in parent/child relocation matters.
 Our firm is fluent in the laws that govern these types of cases, and can effectively explain your rights and obligations.

 Contact us today by calling 888-646-1535 for more information about how we can help.

 Requesting A Relocation

 When requesting a relocation, a Petition to Relocate is required and must be signed under oath if the parties have not entered into a written agreement.
 The petition must include a specific amount of information, including:

 - The mailing address of new residence

 - New home phone number

 - Date of proposed relocation or intended move